David Chambers is an Architect & Urbanist living in Brighton.

 Architect

 With 20+ years of expertise, David has designed award-winning civic, cultural & community projects across various scales.
-He is co-author of 'Wherever You Find People' published by Park Books, has taught Architecture at Central St Martins & the University of Brighton and serves on the South Downs National Park's Design Review Panel.
+He is co-author of 'Wherever You Find People' published by Park Books, has taught Architecture at Central St Martins & currently at the University of Brighton and serves on the South Downs National Park's Design Review Panel.

 Artist